s204431/mlops-CAPTCHA/reports/README.md

 For our project we developed several images: one for training, one for evaluating the model, one for the deployment backend and frontend.
 And example of how to run one of our docker files can be seen below:
 The following is a link to the evaluate docker file: <https://github.com/s204431/mlops-CAPTCHA/blob/main/dockerfiles/evaluate.dockerfile>
-You can build this dockerfile by running the following command from the root of the project: `docker build -f dockerfiles/evaluate.dockerfile . -t eval:latest?
+You can build this dockerfile by running the following command from the root of the project: `docker build -f dockerfiles/evaluate.dockerfile . -t eval:latest` command.
 You can run the docker image created by the previous command by running the following command: `docker run --name eval1 eval:latest`
 To run this dockerfiles successfully you need to have a trained model in the models folder: models/model.pth.